10 – The Rover – Led Zeppelin

-Our Top 10 Van Halen Cover songs list takes a look at some of the best cover songs Van Halen performed throughout their glorious rock and roll career.
-Of course there are the obvious ones like “You Really Got Me,” and “Pretty Women,” that many people would argue were their best covers.
-But to just list them would just be so boring.
+Our Top 10 Van Halen Cover Songs list takes a look at some of the best cover songs Van Halen performed throughout their glorious rock and roll career.
+Of course, there are the obvious ones like “You Really Got Me” and “Pretty Women” that many people would argue were their best covers.
+But to just list them would be so dull.

 This Top 10 Van Halen Cover songs list is going to dig deeper into the stuff that many fans may not realize the band covered.
-So yeah, we all know about the hit cover songs like “Your No Good,” and “Where Have All The Good Time Gone.”
-For the most part fans don’t even think of those songs as covers because they have become such iconic Van Halen songs.
-Let’s takes a look at some of the lesser known covers going all the way back to when the band was actually….. a cover band.
-Yeah baby, that’s what I’m talking about.
-This list for the most part is going to focus on the songs the band covered before they were famous with a few exceptions.
+So yeah, we all know about the hit cover songs like “Your No Good” and “Where Have All The Good Times Gone.”
+For the most part, fans don’t even think of those songs as covers because they have become such iconic Van Halen songs.
+Let’s take a look at some of the lesser-known covers going all the way back to when the band was actually….. a cover band.
+Yeah, baby, that’s what I’m talking about.
+This list, for the most part, is going to focus on the songs the band covered before they were famous, with a few exceptions.
 It’s just more fun to do it this way…..

 # 10 – The Rover – Led Zeppelin

-What better way to start out our Van Halen Covers songs list than with a great cover version of a classic Led Zeppelin Song.
-This ripping version was recorded during their club days in L.A. in the mid 1970s.
+What better way to start out our Van Halen Covers songs list than with a great cover version of a classic Led Zeppelin Song?
+This ripping version was recorded during their club days in L.A. in the mid-1970s.
 Listen to Eddie Van Halen’s solo at the 2:55 mark.
-It’s not long, but he’s paying tribute to Jimmy Page while also showcasing his own style that he was obviously developing during the early years.
-His talent is just so obvious even at this point in his career.
+It’s not long, but he’s paying tribute to Jimmy Page while showcasing the style he developed during the early years.
+His talent is so apparent, even at this point in his career.
 David Lee Roth does his thing in his own unique way.
-He’s no Robert Plant but he makes it work.
+He’s no Robert Plant, but he makes it work.

 # 9 – Tomorrow’s Dream – Black Sabbath

-While the sound quality on this one is pretty low, there was just no way we would not include Van Halen covering Black Sabbath.
+While the sound quality on this one is pretty low, there was no way we would not include Van Halen covering Black Sabbath.
 Especially the song “Tomorrow’s Dream.”
-We can only imagine how sweet it must have been for Van Halen to open up for Black Sabbath on their first tour after having covering the band’s songs in the bars.
-For those who saw that tour, they were knocked out by Van Halen as in many cases they pretty much blew away Black Sabbath.
-The band was so hot at the time and Eddie Van Halen was blowing everyone’s minds who who were seeing Van Halen for the first time.
+We can only imagine how sweet it must have been for Van Halen to open up for Black Sabbath on their first tour after having covered the band’s songs in the bars.
+Those who saw that tour were knocked out by Van Halen as, in many cases, they held their own with Black Sabbath.
+The band was so hot at the time, and Eddie Van Halen was blowing everyone’s minds who were seeing Van Halen for the first time.

 # 8 – Won’t Get Fooled Again – The Who

-Well we figured we would deliver a much better sounding recording after the past two bootleg recordings.
+Well we figured we would deliver a much better-sounding recording after the past two bootleg recordings.
 Some love this version of The Who’s classic track “Won’t Get Fooled Again.”
 Others have criticized it.
-We love it, it’s a simple as that.
+We love it; it’s as simple as that.
 Listen to Eddie play that keyboard part on guitar at the song’s start.
 Sammy screams perfectly.
-These guys are having a great time and if you were there when they did this, you are a living testament to how crazy the audience went when they played this one.
+These guys are having a great time, and if you were there when they did this, you are a living testament to how crazy the audience went when they played this one.
 Alex is on fire on this one.